 Have taught college level classes since 1990.
 Teaching at 100-600 levels at The University of Montana since 1996.

 Society for American Archaeology

 Alaska Anthropological Association

-Dr. Prentiss is actively involved in archaeological research in British Columbia, Canada.
-She has also developed collaborative research in Patagonian Chile.
+Dr. Prentiss is engaged in archaeological research in British Columbia, Canada and Patagonian Chile.

 Recent Books and Monographs

 Prentiss, Anna Marie, 2012.
 Field Seasons: Reflections on Career Paths and Research in American Archaeology.
 The University of Utah Press, Salt Lake City.